cheneyweb/nodetracing/README.md

 These above titans are indeed powerful, but also cumbersome and rigid in some way, so a out of box, lightweight and flexible "swissgear" is more likely met my imagination about an advanced distributed tracking system. now here it is, the name is Nodetrcing.

 ## Design Concept
-Nodetracing will be as simple and efficient as possible from the perspective of the developer and manager.
+Nodetracing will be as simple and efficient as possible from the perspective of developer and manager.
 Progressive is the ultimate goal

 Written in nodejs, cross-platform, easy to start, and fully support container cluster deployment, while decoupling frontend and backend, it is expected to provide API interface in addition to UI interface